Skip to content

 Use the filters at the top to find exactly who you’re looking for:

-Status filter — Filter by New, Contacted, Qualified, Lost, or Client
+3. Status filter — Filter by New, Contacted, Qualified, or Lost

 Tip: Click “Reset” to clear all filters and see your complete contact list.